Tyrn/wei/the-insider-en.typ

 serve you!
 What would you like me to do?
 Tell me and I will carry it out."

-     "I would like you," Bemish said, "to  sell me the Assalah shares at the same price the peasants sold them to you - for free."
+     "I would like you," Bemish said, "to  sell me the Assalah shares at the same price the peasants sold them to you---for free."

      The official choked.